 Quantum curves assemble information of quantum invariants in a compact manner.
 The global nature of quantum curves is not well understood at this moment of writing.
-In this section, we focus on explaining the relation between the PDE version of topological recursion discovered in [24, 25], and the local expression of quantum curves, suggested for example, in [44].
-We give the precise definition of the PDE topological recursion in a geometric and coordinate-free manner.
-The discovery of [24, 25] is to connect the ideas from topological recursion with the Higgs bundle theory for the first time.
-Global definition of the quantum curves is being established by the authors, based on a recent work [23], and will be reported elsewhere.
+In this section, we focus on explaining the relation between the topological recursion and the local expression of quantum curves, suggested for example, in [44].
+We give the precise definition of the topological recursion in a geometric and coordinate-free manner.
+Our formulation depends only on the geometric data we start with for the context of Higgs bundles.
+Global definition of the quantum curves are not established as of now.
+We refer to [23] for a more recent development.